open5e/open5e/source/classes/warlock.rst

 *Prerequisite: 7th level*

-You can cast *polymorph* once using a warlock spell slot.
+You can cast :ref:`srd:polymorph` once using a warlock spell slot.
 You can’t do so again until you finish a long rest.

 Sign of Ill Omen